-President Barack Obama insisted he can overhaul the U.S. healthcare system without raising taxes for anyone but the wealthiest Americans, in a media barrage on Sunday as he sought to take control of the debate on his top domestic policy priority.
+President Barack Obama insisted he can overhaul the U.S. healthcare system and keep a campaign pledge not to raise taxes for anyone but the wealthiest Americans, in a media blitz on Sunday to promote his top domestic policy priority.

 A Gallup poll last week found that by 60 percent to 38 percent, Americans do not believe the government can expand healthcare coverage without raising taxes on the middle class or affecting the quality of care.

-The Kaiser Family Foundation study found insurance coverage for an average family costs $13,375 a year and premiums have increased 138 percent over the past decade.
-Forty-six million people in the United States lack any health insurance, leaving them at risk of economic catastrophe if they get sick.
+Additionally, 46 million people in the United States lack any health insurance coverage, leaving them at risk of economic catastrophe if they get sick.

 I can still keep that promise because as I've said, about two-thirds of what we've proposed would be from money that's already in the healthcare system but just being spent badly.
 And as I said before, this is not me making wild assertions, Obama said.

-The exchange led former President Jimmy Carter to say Obama was a victim of racism, a claim Obama, the first black U.S. president, dismissed.
+The exchange led former President Jimmy Carter to say Obama was a victim of racism, a claim Obama dismissed.

 You know, I think that it really has more to do with the fact that there are some people who think government can't do anything.
 As I said, there's some people who just cynically want to defeat me politically, but there's nothing new about that, Obama told Univision.

-The media blitz, after repeated healthcare rallies and his major address to Congress on September 9, prompted criticisms that Obama risks diluting his message through overexposure.
+The media barrage, after repeated healthcare rallies and the major address to Congress on September 9, prompted criticisms that Obama risks diluting his message through overexposure.

-The White House says the president must make his case in a variety of ways because Americans get news in so many places.
+The White House said the president must make his case in a variety of ways because Americans get news in so many places.

 Many analysts agreed, saying the White House erred earlier by leaving it to Democrats in Congress to formulate a strategy and sell it to the public.

-The White House needs to provide that single focal point, that single voice, said Daniel Amundson, research director at George Mason University's Center for Media and Public Affairs in Washington.
+Their best card is Obama himself and his ability to sway a crowd with his speeches, said Daniel Amundson, research director at George Mason University's Center for Media and Public Affairs in Washington.